-12. At The Birley Academy we identify students as having special educational needs via a variety of strategies.
+At The Birley Academy we identify students as having special educational needs via a variety of strategies.

-13. These include:
+These include:

-- Observation of the student - Teacher assessment - Discussions with parents/carers - Discussions with students - Results of standardised tests e.g., reading tests, KS2 national test results, spelling tests etc. - Evidence from teacher observation, transition information, assessments from primary school - Concerns raised by the class teacher, despite adaptations within class the student is still not making progress. - 14.
-Other professionals such as speech therapists, health visitors and/or educational psychologists may also be involved in the process by completing appropriate assessments. - 15.
-Parents/carers are encouraged to pass on any information and concerns that they have about their child's health and background by contacting the school. - 16.
-If you have concerns you can meet with Mr L. Coddington, the special educational needs and/or disabilities co-ordinator (SENDCo).
-You can also arrange an appointment with Mr L. Coddington prior to your child's admission to the school and at any other time during the school year. - 17.
-We pride ourselves on building positive relationships with parents and we provide a variety of ways you can contact us. - Email or phone meetings are available. - Weekly SEND drop-in meetings Tuesday 3-5pm - Face to face meetings
+- Observation of the student - Teacher assessment - Discussions with parents/carers - Discussions with students - Results of standardised tests e.g., reading tests, KS2 national test results, spelling tests etc. - Evidence from teacher observation, transition information, assessments from primary school - Concerns raised by the class teacher, despite adaptations within class the student is still not making progress. - Additional assessments utilising tools such as GL assessments, Tomal, DASH, Language Link

+Other professionals such as speech therapists, health visitors and/or educational psychologists may also be involved in the process by completing appropriate assessments.

+Parents/carers are encouraged to pass on any information and concerns that they have about their child's health and background by contacting the school.

+If you have concerns you can meet with Mrs Smallridge, the special educational needs and/or disabilities co-ordinator.
+You can also arrange an appointment with Mrs Smallridge or one of the SEND Team prior to your child's admission to the school and at any other time during the school year.

+We pride ourselves on building positive relationships with parents and we provide a variety of ways you can contact us.

+- 1. Email or phone meetings are available

+- 2. Weekly SEND drop-in meetings Monday 3-5pm

+- 3. Face to face meetings